baleashvar/Wings1-buy-and-sell-product/readme.md

 npm start

-Upon successful startup, you’ll be greeted with a confirmation message stating that your server is running on port 8001.
+Upon successful startup, you’ll be greeted with a confirmation message stating that your **server is running on port 8001**.

 ## 📚 Usage